-Wilson is a comprehensive public high school with a proud tradition of excellence.
-In addition to our core curriculum, Wilson offers 25 Advanced Placement courses in English, science, mathematics, music and art, world languages and social science.
+Ida B. Wells High School is a comprehensive public high school with a proud tradition of excellence.
+In addition to our core curriculum, Ida B. Wells High School offers 28 Advanced Placement courses in english, science, mathematics, music and art, world languages and social science.
 Rigorous programs are also available in visual and performing arts and computer science.
 More than 12 Dual Credit courses provide the opportunity for students to earn college credit simultaneously with high school credit.
 Our programs allow students to pursue a challenging course of study and encourage high academic performance and intellectual growth while also allowing students who excel in fine and performing arts to develop their gifts.
-For more information, browse our Forecast Guide and visit our Academics page.
+For more information, browse our Forecast Guide

 At the freshman level, teachers team for modern world history, physics, and English in our 9th-Grade Communities, offering the support of a smaller learning community as freshman students transition to high school.

-The Wilson College and Career Center staff and volunteers help students fulfill career related learning graduation requirements, research careers and colleges, and apply to college and for financial aid.
-The services offered in the CCC complement the work of the Counseling Department in preparing Wilson students to achieve their post-high school goals.
+Ida B. Wells High School College and Career Center staff and volunteers help students fulfill career related learning graduation requirements, research careers and colleges, and apply to college and for financial aid.
+The services offered in the CCC complement the work of the Counseling Department in preparing Ida B. Wells High School students to achieve their post-high school goals.

 Opportunities to learn outside the classroom include Multnomah ESD Outdoor School Program, apprenticeships in science and engineering, and many programs at area universities.

-Wilson High School encourages family and community involvement as an essential component of student success.
+Ida B. Wells High School encourages family and community involvement as an essential component of student success.
 Families and community members help coordinate school activities, volunteer in classrooms and study centers, and accompany students on field trips.
-Families get involved and support Wilson through PTA, Booster Club, and Foundation.
+Families get involved and support Ida B Wells High School through PTA, Booster Club, and Foundation.
 Site Council consists of teachers, parents, administrators, community members, and students.

-Wilson features a modern brick building with three floors and an elevator on over 20 acres of a park-like setting; including wide halls, spacious cafeteria and gymnasium, auditorium, music facilities, choir and drama rooms, lighted football stadium, swimming pool, courtyard, tennis courts, garden, and handicapped accessibility.
-In the summer of 2014 we installed an all-weather turf field in our athletic stadium, and have recently completed construction of a new concessions building.
+Ida B. Wells High School features a mid-century modern brick building with three floors and an elevator on over 20 acres of a park-like setting; including wide halls, spacious cafeteria and gymnasium, auditorium, music facilities, choir and drama rooms, lighted football stadium, swimming pool, courtyard, pickleball courts, and handicap accessibility.
+In the summer of 2014 we installed an all-weather turf field in our athletic stadium, and also completed construction of a new concessions building.

 The library features a full computer lab.
 State-of-the-art computer technology is readily available in publications, science, library, business, math and writing labs.
 Special education programs help assure that students have opportunities and assistance to maximize learning.